 - In a depressed skull fracture, a portion of the skull is crushed or shattered and pushed inward to press on the brain.
 These are generally considered the gravest skull fracture injuries, both because they include injury to brain tissue and because there are very limited options for natural healing of the bone.
 Surgery is often required.
 Depressed skull fractures occur in about one of every nine severe head injuries.

 - A basilar fracture is generally considered the most serious type of skull fracture.
 This injury shatters a bone located at the back of the head, at the bottom of the skull.
 When this happens, cerebrospinal fluid—a clear liquid that surrounds and cushions the brain—leaks out of the skull and may drain from the patient’s nose or ears.
 If bacterial infection of the brain follows, death is almost certain.

 A skull fracture is not an injury that can be dismissed.
 Someone who suffers a skull injury after a North Carolina highway accident needs immediate medical evaluation and may face an extended period of hospital care.
 Depending on the outcome of his treatment, recovery may be as simple as several weeks of rest or as complicated as major brain surgery and extensive rehabilitative therapy.

-If you or someone you love has suffered a skull fracture after a serious traffic accident in New Hanover County, you need to consider whether you want to pay for the cost of this medical care on your own.
+If you or someone you love has suffered a skull fracture after a serious auto accident in Wilmington, you need to consider whether you want to pay for the cost of this medical care on your own.
 If the injury was due to the negligence of another person, you may be eligible to seek compensation for your losses.
-Please call the knowledgeable Wilmington traffic accident lawyers at Speaks Law Firm at 877-593-4233 for a free, no-obligation conference about your case.
+Please call the knowledgeable Wilmington car accident lawyers at Speaks Law Firm at 877-593-4233 for a free, no-obligation conference about your case.
 Just for the call, we’ll be glad to send you a copy of our legal firm’s book, The North Carolina Auto Injury Book.